 This is because sometimes it is desirable for you to have someone take care of your finances even if you haven’t lost your mental capacity – such as if you have an extended hospital stay to recover from an accident or illness.

-If your Enduring Power of Attorney comes into effect straight away, it also means that if your Attorney ever needs to use the power they have been given because you have had an accident or become ill, they don’t need to obtain a doctor’s certificate to show that you do not have mental capacity.
+If your Enduring Power of Attorney comes into effect straight away, it also means that, if your Attorney ever needs to use the power they have been given because you have had an accident or become ill, they don’t need to obtain a doctor’s certificate to show that you do not have mental capacity.
 They can just get on with the job.

 You can only arrange and sign a Power of Attorney if you have mental capacity.
-It is too late to organize it if you become ill and no longer understand financial matters.
+It is too late to organise it if you become ill and no longer understand financial matters.
 It is therefore important to make sure that you get this document in place so that it is there in future if you need it.

 This situation is an unfortunate one because it means that your loved ones will need to make an application to the South Australian Civil and Administrative Tribunal for an order that they be appointed as your administrator.
 Once this order is obtained, they can then manage your financial affairs, subject to some reporting requirements that they are bound by.